 The Cost of Transition Transitioning often has many serious non-monetary costs, e.g. the loss of life-long friends and the rejection by one or both parents.
 But the financial cost is nevertheless often the real disaster as income and savings vanish like snow in the summer.

 My income seemed to reduce in direct proportion to my increased outgoings.
 In 2000, just before my transition I had an annual salary of about £50,000 / $75,000.
 Post-transition my income collapsed as I went through multiple jobs, reaching zero at several points as I didn't qualify for the dole.
-By 2003 my bank account was nearly empty and I was increasingly supported and financially dependent upon my boyfriend (now husband) - a situation that I never imagined that I would be in when I had transitioned less than two years eaelier.
-In 2004 I was delighted to accept a job in Ireland as a Sales Assistant, at just €22,000 or $25,000 a year!
+By 2003 my bank account was nearly empty and I was increasingly supported and financially dependent upon my boyfriend (now husband) - a situation that I never imagined that I would be in when I had transitioned less than two years earlier.
+In 2004 I accepted a job in Ireland as a Sales Assistant, at just €22,000 or $25,000 a year.

 The term "cost" can